-Use output generated by INI file format created by the ExportPDB command.
+Use output generated by ExportPDB to create a new database Use the ImportPDB command to import project database and project information from an INI file format created by the ExportPDB command.
 Note that workfiles, configuration files, access control database files, and archives are not imported, but references to these files are imported unchanged.